 Description: Sales of alcoholic beverages that are transported to another state.

-3. Malt beverages consumed on premises
+3. First 15 barrels of malt beverages consumed on premises

 Description: The sales of malt beverages (beer) which are consumed on the premises of an establishment covered by a manufacturer's permit.